 Walking tours are a smart way to get oriented to a city or area.
 An added bonus is if the tour hits one of your interests.
-The AIA Honolulu chapter’s walking tours did that for me — architecture.
-The tour guide, Frank Haines, is an architect, author, preservationist and a legend in Hawai’i.
+The AIA Honolulu chapter’s walking tour did that for me — architecture.
 So, credit card in hand, I booked the tour.

 The AIA Honolulu office is in a bright, downtown corner office.
-We knocked and were greeted by an older gentleman, who was not Frank.
-(I had seen his photo online.)
-Frank was on vacation, and I’m ashamed to say, I didn’t get our tour guide’s name.
+We knocked and were greeted by our tour guide.
+(I’m ashamed to say, I didn’t get his name).
 After waiting for the other 2 members of our group, we were off.

-For clarification, the tour is an exteriors tour of about 20 buildings.
+For clarification, the Honolulu Architectural Walking Tour is an exteriors tour of about 20 buildings.
 You don’t get to enter the buildings.
 But there is still much to see.
 The variety of architecture in a relatively small area is remarkable.
 From simple missionary houses to palaces, the architecture tells the tale of Hawai’i’s history and development.

 The ‘Iolani Palace, home of Hawaiian royalty, is a major stop on the walking tour.
 You can book a separate tour through the Palace website and go inside.
 The timed audio tour was very worthwhile.
 Sad, but worthwhile.

 The Hawai’i State Capitol is a wonder.
 Completed in 1969 in the International style, the pillars are shaped like palm trees…